farisachugthai/viconf/README.md

 ## How it works

-As much of this [init.vim](.config/nvim/init.vim) is set up in a way that it can be easily copied and pasted.
-This is done both to allow anyone using Nvim to easily benefit from my modifications, and also to ease things for myself when logging into a new remote server.
+As much of this [init.vim](.config/nvim/init.vim) is set up in a way that it will start up as quickly as possible while still maintaining the maximum number of features possible.

+This is achieved by [autoloading](.config/nvim/autoload) as many functions as possible, and determining a few non-portable settings in a relatively quick and consistent manner.

 ### Set up

 The initialization file makes as few assumptions as possible and I've personally used it from:

-* A 5.5 in. cell phone with no X server configured
+* A 5.5 inch cell phone with no X server configured
 * Windows 10 with ConEmu in a Cmd terminal
 * Windows 10 Powershell (ISE and console)
+* WSL
 * Neovim-QT on both Ubuntu and Windows
 * Bash in a dozen different terminals

-The first 100 lines of the init.vim are actually just checks to determine the user's setup.
+To ensure no assumptions are made that r
 ```vim

 let g:termux = isdirectory('/data/data/com.termux')